etoa/terraform-cloudinit/README.md

 Login with SSH to the server(s) and check `/var/log/cloud-init-output.log` to see if everything has been setup properly.

-Visit https//YOUR_HOSTNAME/ to run the initial setup of the web application.
+Visit https://YOUR_HOSTNAME/ to run the initial setup of the web application.

+In case HTTPS is not working, there might have been an issue with certbot who requests Let's Encrypt SSL certificates.
+In case your domainname was not resolved (because it has not yet propagated through the DNS system, or the floating IP has not been assigned properly), run certbot again via SSH:

+    certbot --apache --agree-tos -m mail@etoa.ch -d YOUR_HOSTNAME --non-interactive --redirect

 For the database, use `etoa` as user, password and database name.
 After that:
 * Create an admin user
 * login to the admin panel